Video game journalism: New media

 Future Publishing exemplifies the old media's decline in the games sector.
 In 2003 the group saw multi-million GBP profits and strong growth, but by early 2006 were issuing profit warnings and closing unprofitable magazines (none related to gaming).
 Then, in late November 2006, the publisher reported both a pre-tax loss of £49 million ($96 million USD) and the sale—in order to reduce its level of bank debt—of Italian subsidiary Future Media Italy.

-In mid-2006 Eurogamer's business development manager Pat Garratt wrote a criticism of those in print games journalism who had not adapted to the web, drawing on his own prior experience in print to offer an explanation of both the challenges facing companies like Future Publishing and why he believed they had not overcome them.
+In mid-2006 Eurogamers business development manager Pat Garratt wrote a criticism of those in print games journalism who had not adapted to the web, drawing on his own prior experience in print to offer an explanation of both the challenges facing companies like Future Publishing and why he believed they had not overcome them.

 With the rise in popularity of esports, traditional sports reporting websites such ESPN and Yahoo launched dedicated esports sections in early 2016.
 This move came with controversy, especially in the case of ESPN, whose president had stated that esports were a competition instead of a sport.
 The response to the shift was either great interest or great distaste.
 Yahoo eSports ended on June 21, 2017.

 In addition to ESPN and Yahoo, other dedicated esports news sites, like The Score Esports or Dot Esports, cover some of the most widely followed games like Counter-Strike, League of Legends, and Dota 2.